Telefonica/mistica-ios/Mistica/Source/Components/Filter/README.md

 ## Accessibility

 Given that this component is designed to be placed below a navigation bar (or in substitution of the NavBar), the component opts out of Dynamic Type, and makes use of Large Content Viewer.
-This means that when the user selects an accessibility text size, the user can long press in the `SegmentSelector` to show a HUD with the name of the categories, similarly to what happens in native toolbars.
+This means that when the user selects an accessibility text size, the user can long press in the `Filter` to show a HUD with the name of the categories, similarly to what happens in native toolbars.

 ![demo-accessibility](./docs/images/demo-accessibility.gif)